-For example, the shops close VERY early: a Saturday afternoon in the city center is far from crowded and most stores close at 5 or 6PM tops.
-The final session for a movie is 9:45 on a Saturday night, and for that you have to go to Aeon, the only major mall in the area, accessible mainly by car (it took us over 20 minutes by bike from the center, via a not so glamorous road).
+For example, the shops close very early: a Saturday afternoon in the city center is far from crowded and most stores close at 5 or 6 p.m. tops.
+The final session for a movie is 9:45 on a Saturday night, and for that you must go to Aeon, the only major mall in the area, accessible mainly by car 🚙 (it takes over 20 minutes by bike 🚲 from the center, on a not so easy road).

-As for shopping arcades, if they are quite attractive at the beginning with recent and nice shops, they degrade rapidly as one moves away from the station, with lots of ghoststores and locals who you look at you as if they've never seen foreigners.
+As for shopping arcades, if they are quite attractive in the surroundings of the station with recent and nice shops, they worsen quickly as one moves away, with lots of ghost stores and locals who you look at you as if they had never seen foreigners.

-On the plus side, Takamatsu is unbeatable on the bikes topic.
-We get to see bikes perhaps more than anywhere else in Japan, but its rental system definitely impressed me: open from 7:30AM to 10PM through several points in the city, the town asks for ¥100 for a 24-hours rental (that's like $1!) and ¥2,000 only for the whole month!
-From memory, I've never seen as cheap in Japan and perhaps in any other developed country.
+On the plus side, Takamatsu is unbeatable on the bike’s topic.
+One gets to see bicycles perhaps more than anywhere else in Japan, but its rental system is definitely impressive: open from 7:30 a.m. to 10 p.m. through several points in the city, the town bills ¥100 (~US$0.67) for a 24-hours rental (unbelievable!) and ¥2,000 (~US$13.33) only for the whole month!
+It is rare to encounter such cheap rental service throughout Japan.

-Getting out of the city center, you can visit two sights: Ritsurin japanese garden, and Yashima mountain, which I will develop in later blog posts.
-Finally, don't forget to try the area's food specialty: Sanuki Udon, a bowl of tasty local noodles.
+Lastly, don't forget to try the area's food specialty: Sanuki Udon, a bowl of tasty local noodles.